You’ve read every book on baby sleep training, divided night shifts between you and your husband,

 If you feed your baby at the beginning of his wake cycle, instead of nursing him to sleep, he will have time to digest the food before being laid down again.

 My charge to you is this: look at your daily routine.
 Are feedings erratic?
 Do you have a consistent eat-play-sleep routine?
-If not, I would try my hardest to implement that first.
+If not, start there.

 Good luck, Mama!